A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

-Six of the included studies used a mixed methods approach.
-The main idea of mixed methods approaches is to have different perspectives and granularities in echo chamber research and platform research.
-Most mixed methods approaches studied a particular platform; some did a cross-platform analysis (e.g., \citet{Kitchens.2020}).
-Most mixed-method studies focused either on user behavior, recommender systems' influence on echo chamber creation (mainly through sock puppet studies), or extremism and misinformation.
 Most link survey data with trace data, and some link experiments or surveys with trace data.
 As Figure \ref{fig:outcome1} suggests, mixed methods approaches have mixed results.
 Here again, studies using homophily as a conceptualization tend to have affirming results on the echo chamber hypothesis, and studies using context exposure tend to have negative findings.
-All but two mixed method studies used trace data and analyzed user groups ranging from 2000 to 42600 users (e.g., \citet{matz2021personal}).
+All but two mixed method studies used trace data and analyzed user groups ranging from 2,000 to 42,600 users (e.g., \citet{matz2021personal}).
 The other two studies mixed impression data with surveys (e.g., \citet{Hilbert.2018}).
-The survey and trace data linking approaches used categories of accounts: media elite, political elite, and non-elite (\citet{Eady.2019}), distinct news sites, slant dispersion, reverse Gini index, audience variety, mean slan, cross-cutting proportion (\citet{Kitchens.2020}), Big Five Personality Traits (\citet{matz2021personal}), and a combination of cognitive reflection and co-follower network (\citet{Mosleh.2021}).
-The two studies that combined impression data and surveys used attitude polarization, anger, and emotional. valence (\citet{Hilbert.2018}).